UltraStar-Deluxe/format/The UltraStar File Format (Unversioned).md

           voice-change /
           empty-line )
 ```
-The sequence of notes and end-of-phrase markers SHOULD appear in ascending order by their start beats.
+The sequence of notes and end-of-phrase markers for each voice SHOULD appear in ascending order by their start beats.

-> [!CAUTION]
->
-> Whether the body of a file must or may be sorted is not decided yet.

-### 3.1.
+### 4.1.
 Notes

 A note is a musical element in a song.
 Each note is defined by its type, start beat, duration, pitch, and text.